-Wilson, sometimes called a modern-day Charles Darwin, is considered the world's foremost authority on ants — in particular their behavior and social structure.
+Wilson, sometimes called a modern-day Charles Darwin, was considered the world's foremost authority on ants — in particular their behavior and social structure.
 Broadening his scope, he applied that same perspective when studying the nature of humans, finding important parallels in both communities, such as the desire to live in groups and build complex societies.
-Wilson is also a pioneer of the concept of biodiversity, a term used to describe the biological diversity of life on Earth at every level.
+Wilson was also a pioneer of the concept of biodiversity, a term used to describe the biological diversity of life on Earth at every level.

 A Biographical Sketch

 Wilson was born in Birmingham, Alabama, in 1929 but grew up dividing his time between the Gulf Coast near Mobile and the suburbs of Washington, D.C.
 He was enamored with the natural world and spent his childhood riding his bike, exploring the woods and fishing.
 Though a fishing accident left him blinded in one eye when he was young, it caused him to narrow his focus on the study of insects — entomology — which he could examine in detail through a microscope.

 Wilson was still in high school in 1940 when he reported the first colony of red imported fire ants in the U.S. After earning both bachelor's and master's degrees in biology from the University of Alabama, he went to Harvard University to work on a Ph.D. in biology in 1951.
 He remained there for his entire career as a fellow and a faculty member.